Melissa Winter

 Melissa "Mel" Winter (born November 16, 1967) is an American Democratic political aide who served as a senior advisor to First Lady Michelle Obama throughout the presidency of Barack Obama.

+Since leaving the White House, Winter continues to serve as Obama's personal chief of staff.

+Early life

-Winter was born in Chicago but her family later moved to La Jolla, California, where she attended The Bishop's School, graduating in 1985.
+Winter was born in Chicago.
+Her family later moved to La Jolla, California, where she attended The Bishop's School, graduating in 1985.

+Biography

-After graduating from Skidmore College, she moved to Washington, D.C., and began an 18-year career on Capitol Hill.
-She worked for then-Congressman Norman Mineta for seven years as a Staff Assistant and Executive Assistant before joining the staff of Senator Joe Lieberman.
-Winter was Senator Lieberman's Traveling Aide during his time as the Democratic candidate for Vice President in the 2000 election.
-She later served as Director of Scheduling for Lieberman's 2004 presidential campaign.
+After graduating from Skidmore College, Winter moved to Washington, D.C., and began an 18-year career on Capitol Hill.
+She worked for then-Congressman Norman Mineta for seven years as a staff assistant and executive assistant before joining the staff of Senator Joe Lieberman.
+Winter was Senator Lieberman's traveling aide during his time as the Democratic candidate for vice president in the 2000 election.
+She later served as director of scheduling for Lieberman's 2004 presidential campaign.

 In 2007, Winter was Mrs. Obama's first hire on the Obama presidential campaign.
-She served as a close aide to Mrs. Obama throughout the 2008 campaign.
-After the election, Winter was appointed Deputy Chief of Staff to the First Lady and was later promoted to Senior Advisor to the First Lady.
+She served as her close aide throughout the 2008 campaign.
+After the election, Winter was appointed deputy chief of staff to the First Lady, and was later promoted to senior advisor to the First Lady.

-Since leaving the White House, Winter continues to serve as Mrs. Obama's personal Chief of Staff.